 According to the National Kidney Foundation, a plant-based (or mostly vegetarian) diet that includes several servings of whole grains daily can be beneficial for those with kidney disease because whole grains provide fiber and a good balance of protein, sodium, potassium and phosphorus.

-An article published in the Journal of Nutrition states that “The role of dietary fiber in energy intake regulation and obesity development is related to its unique physical and chemical properties that aid in early signals of satiation and enhanced or prolonged signals of satiety.”
+An article published in the Journal of Nutrition states, “The role of dietary fiber in energy intake regulation and obesity development is related to its unique physical and chemical properties that aid in early signals of satiation and enhanced or prolonged signals of satiety.”

-A study in 2008 found that when adults added high amounts of barley’s beta-glucan fiber to their diets for 6 weeks, their weight significantly decreased, as did their levels of hunger.
+A study in 2008 found that when adults added high amounts of barley nutrition’s beta-glucan fiber to their diets for six weeks, their weight significantly decreased, as did their levels of hunger.